advance100/doc_webpack/webpack-dev-server.md

 </html>
 ```

 By default go to `localhost:8080/` to launch your app.
+For example with the configuration above (with publicPath) go to `localhost:8080/assets/`.

 ## Hot mode
 By adding a script to your `index.html` file and a special entry point in your configuration you will be able to get live reloads when doing changes to your files.
 Change your `index.html` file to this: